SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPER.md

+# Developer / Contribution Notes

 ## Project tasks

 Project tasks can be run via the `invoke` command.
-But before the command is installed you need to install all the python dependencies by running:
+But before the command can be used you need to install all the python dependencies.

 To install the dependencies via pip, navigate to the project folder and execute: